Electrical and Electronic Engineering

 Projects

-- Assignment 1: Implementing a simple filter on 1D array using Pthread.
+- Assignment 1: Implement a simple filter on 1D array using Pthread.

-- Assignment 2: Implementing a hash table using open addressing method using Pthread.
+- Assignment 2: Implement a hash table using open addressing method using Pthread.

-- Assignment 3: Implementing a matrix multiplication kernel using OpenMP.
+- Assignment 3: Implement a matrix multiplication kernel using OpenMP.

-- Assignment 4: Implementing a matrix multiplication kernel using CUDA.
+- Assignment 4: Implement a matrix multiplication kernel using CUDA.

-- Assignment 5: Implementing 7 versions of sum reduction kernels using CUDA.
+- Assignment 5: Implement 7 versions of sum reduction kernels using CUDA.

-- Assignment 6: Implementing the VGG16 DNN model using CUDA.
+- Assignment 6: Implement the VGG16 DNN model using CUDA.

 Machine Learning